 Melusina’s Curse: A New Musical In Progress!

 A half-fairy, half-human creature popular in the Middle Ages, Melusina (Mel-oo-SEE-nuh) is not your typical Disney fairy.
-A strong-willed, precocious girl who lives alone on an isolated tower on a mountain with her mom and two sisters, Melusina daydreams about what the outside world.
-When she becomes a teen, her mom finally explains why they live in isolation: it’s Dad’s fault!
-So Melusina ambushes her dad, locks him up in a cave, and tosses the key.
+A strong-willed, precocious girl who lives alone on an isolated tower on a mountain with her mom and two sisters, Melusina daydreams about the outside world.
+When she becomes a teen, her mother finally explains why they live in isolation: it’s Dad’s fault!
+So Melusina ambushes her father, locks him up in a cave, and tosses the key.

-Thinking she has done her mom a huge favor, Melusina is shocked when her mom condemns her actions.
-Her mom curses her to turn into a snake from the waist down, every Saturday, for the rest of her life.
+Thinking she has done her mother a huge favor, Melusina is shocked when her mother condemns her actions.
+Her mother curses her to turn into a snake from the waist down, every Saturday, for the rest of her life.
 (We’ve all been there.)
-Moreover, her mom prophesies that her only option at blending into human society is to find a human man who will love her and agree to marry her—as long as that man never views her on Saturdays.
+Moreover, her mother prophesies that her only way to blend into human society is to find a human man who will love her and agree to marry her—as long as that man never views her on Saturdays.
 Should this man find her in her vile snake form, however, she will be cursed to eternal exile.

 A pink 3D-printed statue depicting Melusina, a woman with a serpent's tail, rests sitting on a park bench, looking out into the distance.